LBHackney-IT/Data-Platform/README.md

 2. Update the following required variables in the newly created file:

 - `environment` - Environment you're working in (this is normally `dev`)
-- `aws_api_account` - API AWS Account number to deploy RDS Export Lambda to, ie. the number after the #, beneath the public account name (for development purposes this is normally the account named DevScratch)
+- `aws_api_account_id` - API AWS Account number to deploy RDS Export Lambda to, ie. the number after the #, beneath the public account name (for development purposes this is normally the account named DevScratch)
-- `aws_deploy_account` Primary AWS Account number to deploy to (for development purposes this is normally the account named DataPlatform-Development)
+- `aws_deploy_account_id` Primary AWS Account number to deploy to (for development purposes this is normally the account named DataPlatform-Development)
 - `aws_deploy_iam_role_name` - This is the role that will be used to deploy the infrastructure (for development purposes this is normally `LBH_Automation_Deployment_Role`)
 - `google_project_id` - The Google Project to create service accounts in (for DevScratch `dataplatform-dev0`)